cybergarage/foreman-doc/qos_model.md

 ## QoS EBNF

-Currently, QoS should be specified by DNF, Disjunctive normal form.
+Currently, QoS should be specified by DNF (Disjunctive normal form) as the following EBNF.

 ```
 qos :=　"(" clause ("&" clause)* ")"